top of page

 There are many strategies that can support this, and we’ll explore those in future articles.
 But for now, the key takeaway is this:

 Energy balance is a first-order principle.
 If it’s not in place, no other part of your nutrition plan will work reliably over time.
-Want to keep building a deeper understanding of what actually drives long-term health and fat loss?
-This is Part 2 of a 5-part series breaking down the core nutrition principles that matter most, no fluff, no fads, just science-backed strategies that work in the real world.

 Comments